 A lack of communication in marriage is a fast track to divorce.
 A marriage consists of two people who come from different backgrounds and have different methods of communication, wants, and needs.
 So it’s understandable how these varying factors can make it difficult for couples to talk.
-Your relationship needs strong emotional and physical bond to succeed.
+Your relationship needs strong emotional and physical bonds to succeed.

 Your work, home, and sex life will all suffer when you do not share your thoughts and feelings with your partner.
 This makes it all the more important to learn to communicate with your spouse, even when the subject matter is awkward or uncomfortable.